B. Dalton: 1980s and 1990s

 By 1986, discounting practices by rival book chains had caused declining profits for B. Dalton stores, as had the decrease in new shopping malls.
 As a result of the declining profits, Dayton Hudson Corporation sold the B. Dalton chain to Barnes & Noble.
 Under Barnes & Noble's ownership, B. Dalton acquired Scribner Book Stores, Inc. from Rizzoli International Bookstores in 1989, and began a video game store called Software, Etc. (now GameStop).
 At the same time, the chain began closing outlets and relocating others, while opening other prototypes.
 By 1997, the chain had shrunk to 528 locations, and continued to close many more over the next decade.

-In January 2010, Barnes & Noble closed the last 50 B. Dalton locations, except for the stores at Union Station in Washington, D.C. and Roosevelt Field Mall in Garden City, New York.
+In January 2010, Barnes & Noble closed the last 50 B. Dalton locations, except for the stores at Union Station in Washington, D.C., and Roosevelt Field Mall in Garden City, New York.
 The Roosevelt Field Mall location closed in January 2012 and the Union Station location closed at the end of February 2013.

 In February 2022, Barnes & Noble rebranded its Oviedo Mall location as B. Dalton, reviving the brand.

 Format

 Initially, B. Dalton targeted middle-class suburban customers, with stores that featured parquet flooring and wide aisles.
 Later the store switched to a mass-market approach, allowing for a wider range of titles.
 B. Dalton was also one of the first chains to display hardcover and paperback books side by side.

-B. Dalton was also a longtime sponsor of the PBS TV series Reading Rainbow.
+B. Dalton was also a sponsor of the PBS TV series Reading Rainbow from 1985 to 1987.